forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ##### Results
 1. *Index Non vaccinated:* household attack rate is 10.1%: unvaccinated index cases induced 96,898 secondary cases out of 960,765 household contacts.
 2. *Index vaccinated (21 days after first dose):* household attack rate is roughly 6%: Index vaccinated with 1 dose ChAdOx1 induced 196 secondary cases in 3,424 contacts (5.72%).
-Index case 1 dose BNT162b2 induced 371 secondary cases in 5,939 contacts (6.25%). // not much difference between BNT162b2 and ChAdOx1 this despite BNT162b2 produces higher level of antibodies.
+Index case 1 dose BNT162b2 induced 371 secondary cases in 5,939 contacts (6.25%). // not much difference between BNT162b2 and ChAdOx1 this despite BNT162b2 initially offers a higher protection against infection.
-3. *Index and (some) contact vaccinated:* The secondary attack rate when both the index case and the contacts are vaccinated seems to be not much different as when both are unvaccinated: Secondary attack rate when both index and contact are vaccinated: 8152 out of 67622 contacts (Table S1) -> SAR ~= 12%.
+3. *Index and (some) contact vaccinated:* The secondary attack rate when both the index case and the contacts are vaccinated seems to be not much different as when both are unvaccinated: Secondary attack rate when both index and contact are vaccinated: 8152 out of 67622 contacts (Table S1) > SAR ~= 12%.
 The 12% SAR is about 60% of the attack rates of 19.6% observed between older couples (Table S4).
-Since vaccinated contact are less likely to get infected, this observation indicates no reduced transmission from vaccinated persons to other vaccinated persons once positive tested. // This calculation does not take days since vaccination into account (in the first 2 weeks after vaccination the infectivity seems to be stable for ChAdOx1 respectively to increase for BNT162b2 (Figure 2)).
+Since vaccinated contact are less likely to get infected (though not necessarily all are vaccinated), this observation indicates no or only a slightly reduced transmission from vaccinated persons to other vaccinated persons once positive tested. // This calculation does not take days since vaccination into account (in the first 2 weeks after vaccination the infectivity seems to be stable for ChAdOx1 respectively to increase for BNT162b2 (Figure 2)).

+=> The effect of vaccination on infectiousness is not quite clear.
+Comparing 1. and 2. indicates a reduced infectiousness by about 40%.
+However this could be influence by the decreasing incidence rates from January to February.
+The observations if both index cases and at least one contact is vaccinated in 3. indicates no much not much effect of vaccination on transmission if positively tested.

 ##### Comments
 > *Adjustments:* For the difficulties regarding correct adjustment, unadjusted data are stated above.
 This since adjusting is tricky: e.g. for older couples which belong to vaccine-prioritized groups, the secondary attack is higher, however in the weeks before a vaccination appointment the infection rate decreases in the UK as observed in [Pritchard](#summary-pritchard), and the latter is more likely in older couples (possibly due to increased care).